uoit-cpp/course-material/README.md

-# course-material
+# Programming Workshop 2 (CSCI 1061U)

-This repo contains the course materials for programming workshop 2 course offered at the University of Ontario Institute of Technology.
-This course is initially offered by Faisal Qureshi.
+This website contains course materials for the Programming Workshop 2 course offered within the Faculty of Science at the Unviersity of Ontario Institute of Technology.

+The course is being offered during the Winter 2017 term.